 If your video is not good [from the quality to the selected clips] than they are not going to finish watching it.

-I used to help make highlight videos, but after a while I was “why don’t I just teach them everything I know because it will save them $400+ and you can use the course with multiple people.
+I used to help make H-videos, but after a while I thought “why don’t I just teach them everything I know because it will save them $500+ and you can use the course with multiple people.
+Plus, I just don’t have time anymore to create highlights.

 You don’t need a thousand dollar camera…